Thomas Washington: Post-war service

 On 22 November 1918, eleven days after the Armistice, he assumed command of Flagship Division 3, Battleship Force 1, Atlantic Fleet, flying his "flag" alternately in yachts Aramis (SP-418) and Nokomis (SP-609).
 He subsequently commanded Divisions 2 and 4, successively, of the Atlantic Fleet.
 Detached from this duty on 9 August, he assumed the post of Chief of the Bureau of Navigation on 11 August, with the accompanying rank of rear admiral.

 Less than a year later, Washington received orders to duty as Commander-in-Chief, Asiatic Fleet (CINCAF).
 He broke his flag in armored cruiser Huron (CA-9) on 11 October 1923 and commanded the Fleet until 14 October 1925.
 During his tour, the Asiatic Fleet provided support for the United States Army's round-the-world flight in the spring of 1924.
 Operating from the Kurils to Calcutta, the destroyer squadrons of the Fleet sailed on plane-guard stations, transported supplies and spare parts, and provided radio bearings and communications services for the planes, and thus contributed greatly to the success of the flight.

 Relieved as CINCAF on 14 October 1925, Washington became Commandant of the Naval Operating Base, San Francisco, California, on 19 November 1925, and filled the billet until his retirement on 6 June 1929.

 Last years and legacy

 In the 1930s Washington was the Governor of the Philadelphia Naval Home.
 Advanced on the retired list to the full rank of admiral on 16 July 1942, Washington died at the Bethesda Naval Hospital, Bethesda, Maryland on December 15, 1954.

-He was buried at Arlington National Cemetery Arlington, Virginia and his grave can be found in section 3, site 1738.
+He was buried at Arlington National Cemetery in Arlington, Virginia.